mt-class/penn/project.md

 ## Milestones and Due Dates
 * February 27 - term project assigned
-* During Spring break (March 8-16) - Select your term project topic and email your instructor to say what you’ve selected
+* During Spring break (March 7-15) - Select your term project topic and email your instructor to say what you’ve selected
-* March 18 - draft write-up is due.
+* March 17 - draft write-up is due.
 Your write-up should include
 1. A problem definition
 1. A pointer to or more more papers or sections textbook that describes the problem
 1. What objective functions you are considering
 1. What type of data you will need to evaluate
-* March 27 - HW4 is due
-* March 27 - your data must be collected and submitted
+* March 24 - your data must be collected and submitted
-* April 1 - revised write-up is due, taking into account any feedback from instructor and TA
+* March 31- revised write-up is due, taking into account any feedback from instructor and TA
-* April 3 - objective function must be implemented (it is OK to use an existing implementation if you need to)
+* April 2 - objective function must be implemented (it is OK to use an existing implementation if you need to)
-* April 8 - your default system is due
+* April 7 - your default system is due
-* April 10 - your baseline system is due
+* April 9 - your baseline system is due
-* April 15 - your completed project is due (final writeup, data, objective fn, default system, and baseline system).
+* April 14 - your completed project is due (final writeup, data, objective fn, default system, and baseline system).
 It Will be published on the class web site, and used as the final homework for other students.
-* April 17 - HW5 assigned: do one of the other student’s term projects
+* April 15-16 - Read over the other student’s term projects, and vote on the ones that you think should be included.
-* April 29 - HW5 due: turn in your implementation of another student’s term project
+* April 28 - Final HW due: turn in your implementation of another student’s term project
-* final exam date - *extra credit* implement one or more extensions beyond your own baseline, or do one or more of the new student-written HWs.
+* final exam date (May 12th) - *extra credit* implement one or more extensions beyond your own baseline, or do one or more of the new student-written HWs.